 The oil you add to the shampoo helps to give shine to your hair and protect your scalp.
 To the water, add in 1 teaspoon of the jojoba oil and 1/2 a teaspoon of the essential lavender oil.
 Use a whisk and stir the mixture until well combined.

 In order for water and oil to bind to each other, they need an emulsifier.
 The Castile soap is this binding agent.
 Measure out ½-cup of the soap and add it to the mixture.
 Use the whisk and stir the mixture until combined and smooth.

 Step 4 – Storage

-Once the organic shampoo cools off, it thickens, making it difficult to pour, so you want the liquid to remain warm.
-Place the funnel in the top of the squeeze bottle and pour the organic shampoo into it.
-Let the shampoo cool completely before capping it.
+Once the shampoo cools off, it thickens, making it difficult to pour, so you want the liquid to remain warm.
+Place the funnel in the top of the squeeze bottle and pour the shampoo into it.
+Let it cool completely before capping it.
 Store the organic shampoo in a dark cupboard or refrigerator to prolong its life.
-Organic shampoo can go bad with age and generally has a shelf life of around two weeks to a month.
+Organic shampoo can go bad with age and it generally has a shelf life of around two weeks to a month.